Armenia - Country Commercial Guide

 Overview

 Retail trade in Armenia has swelled in recent years.
 Growing income levels and improving living standards in Armenia have paved the way for the accelerated growth of the retail sector.
-Following a 14 percent decline in 2020 due to COVID, the retail sector recovered strongly in 2021.
-According to national statistics, Armenia’s domestic trade turnover in 2021 increased by 7.5 percent to about seven billion dollars.
-The biggest contributors to Armenia’s domestic trade volume in 2021 were wholesale trade, at about $3.6 billion and retail trade, at about three billion dollars.
+According to national statistics, Armenia’s domestic trade turnover in 2022 increased by 17.5 percent to about eleven billion dollars.
+The biggest contributors to Armenia’s domestic trade volume in 2022 were wholesale trade, at about $6.4 billion and retail trade, at about $4.1 billion.

-According to data from the Central Bank of Armenia (CBA), private remittances sent via bank transfers to Armenia in 2021 accounted for approximately 10 percent of GDP, with the bulk of transfers coming from Russia.
+According to data from the Central Bank of Armenia (CBA), net private remittances sent via bank transfers to Armenia in 2022 made up $2.58 billion, with the bulk of transfers coming from Russia.
 Remittances from the United States represented the next largest total.
-Armenia’s reliance on Russia as a market for exports and migrant labor means that the health of Russia’s economy has a strongly determinative effect on Armenia’s economy and the volume of remittance receipts.
-Those remittance receipts help fuel Armenia’s retail trade.
+Armenia’s reliance on Russia as a market for exports and migrant labor means that the health of Russia’s economy has a strong influence on Armenia’s economy and the volume of remittance receipts.
+These remittance receipts help fuel Armenia’s retail trade.

-Armenia’s retail market is shifting rapidly to modern formats.
-About 80 percent of the country’s retail sales occur in Yerevan where shoppers spend almost $100 million monthly on consumer goods, primarily food.
+Armenia’s retail market is modernizing rapidly.
+About 75 percent of the country’s retail sales occur in Yerevan where shoppers spend almost $250 million monthly on consumer goods, primarily food.
 Home improvement, clothing, and furniture are the top non-food categories.
-Armenia ranks between its neighboring countries on retail trade share of GDP, higher than Turkey but lower than Georgia.

 The growth in retail is supported by the consumption-driven nature of the Armenian economy as well as readily available consumer financing from banks.
 The expansion of logistical services will support the continued growth of local retail and is expected to broaden the Armenian market of consumers.